SpaceShipTwo

-The Scaled Composites Model 339 SpaceShipTwo (SS2) is an air-launched suborbital spaceplane type designed for space tourism.
-It is manufactured by The Spaceship Company, a California-based company owned by Virgin Galactic.
+The Scaled Composites Model 339 SpaceShipTwo (SS2) was an air-launched suborbital spaceplane type designed for space tourism.
+It was manufactured by The Spaceship Company, a California-based company owned by Virgin Galactic.

-SpaceShipTwo is carried to its launch altitude by a Scaled Composites White Knight Two, before being released to fly on into the upper atmosphere powered by its rocket engine.
-It then glides back to Earth and performs a conventional runway landing.
+SpaceShipTwo was carried to its launch altitude by a Scaled Composites White Knight Two, before being released to fly on into the upper atmosphere powered by its rocket engine.
+It then glided back to Earth and performed a conventional runway landing.
 The spaceship was officially unveiled to the public on 7 December 2009 at the Mojave Air and Space Port in California.
-On 29 April 2013, after nearly three years of unpowered testing, the first one constructed successfully performed its first powered test flight.
+On 29 April 2013, after nearly three years of unpowered testing, the first SS2 constructed successfully performed its first powered test flight.

-Virgin Galactic plans to operate a fleet of five SpaceShipTwo spaceplanes in a private passenger-carrying service and has been taking bookings for some time, with a suborbital flight carrying an updated ticket price of US$250,000.
-The spaceplane could also be used to carry scientific payloads for NASA and other organizations.
+Virgin Galactic planned to operate a fleet of five SpaceShipTwo spaceplanes in a private passenger-carrying service and took bookings for some time, with a suborbital flight carrying a ticket price of US$250,000 in 2015.
+The spaceplane was also used to carry scientific payloads for NASA and other organizations.

 On 31 October 2014, during a test flight, the first SpaceShipTwo VSS Enterprise broke up in flight and crashed in the Mojave desert.
-A preliminary investigation suggested that the craft's descent device deployed too early.
+An investigation found that the craft's descent device deployed too early.
 One pilot, Michael Alsbury, was killed; the other was treated for a serious shoulder injury after parachuting from the stricken spacecraft.

 The second SpaceShipTwo spacecraft, VSS Unity, was unveiled on 19 February 2016.
-The vehicle is undergoing flight testing.
+The vehicle underwent flight testing 2016–2023.
 Its first flight to space (above 50 miles altitude), VSS Unity VP03, took place on 13 December 2018.
+The first operational flight of Unity (defined as the first flight flying passengers that were not Virgin Galactic employees) was Galactic 01 on 29 June 2023.
+The final flight of Unity was Galactic 07 on 8 June 2024.

 Design overview

-The SpaceShipTwo project is based in part on technology developed for the first-generation SpaceShipOne, which was part of the Scaled Composites Tier One program, funded by Paul Allen.
-The Spaceship Company licenses this technology from Mojave Aerospace Ventures, a joint venture of Paul Allen and Burt Rutan, the designer of the predecessor technology.
+The SpaceShipTwo project was based in part on technology developed for the first-generation SpaceShipOne, which was part of the Scaled Composites Tier One program, funded by Paul Allen.
+The Spaceship Company licensed this technology from Mojave Aerospace Ventures, a joint venture of Paul Allen and Burt Rutan, the designer of the predecessor technology.